codefwd/Using-Net-Cat-as-a-sender-and-receiver-across-a-network/README.md

 # Using Netcat as a sender and receiver across a network
-Setting up a chat line between systems with Netcat and then sending a txt file from one sytem to another
+Setting up a chat line between systems with Netcat.
 ## Outline: Netcat can operate as a sender and receiver of arbitrary data across a network.

 Netcat is installed by default on my Kali and Metasploitable VMs which I will be using both in this demonstration.